Back to all posts

 Before any work begins, it’s important to check your local requirements.
 Many municipalities in the Metro Detroit area require a permit for plumbing work, including new sump pump installations.
 This ensures the job is done to code, protecting your home and your safety.
 The cost of these permits can vary quite a bit depending on where you live, with fees sometimes being higher in larger cities.
 A professional plumbing company will know exactly what’s required and can handle the entire permitting and inspection process for you, making sure everything is filed correctly and your installation is fully compliant.

-Excavation and Concrete Work
+What to Expect with Excavation and Concrete

 If you’re installing a sump pump system for the first time, your basement floor probably doesn’t have a sump pit—the basin where water collects before being pumped out.
 Creating one involves breaking through the concrete slab, digging out the pit, and then refinishing the concrete around it.
 This is a labor-intensive job that requires specialized tools and expertise.
 According to some estimates, this kind of additional excavation and concrete work can add a significant amount to your total project cost, as it goes far beyond a simple pump replacement.